adam704a/adam704a.github.com/_posts/2019-12-20-Family-Planning-data-Utilization-in-the-Philippines.md

 ## Conclusion

 Deploying technology infrastructure is only the first step in digitizing M&E processes.
 DHIS2 provides a great foundation for data management and reporting but to fully realize the investment of digital M&E, project teams should also have a foundation of data literacy.
-Having the technology infrastructure in place along with users who are equipped to understand and interpret data is how we're building a culture of data use to support family planning in the Philippines.
+Having the technology infrastructure in place along with users who are equipped to understand and interpret data is how this project team in the Philippines is building a culture of data use and getting the most out of their project data.